godotengine/godot-docs/about/list_of_features.rst

 Rendering
 ---------

-3 rendering *methods* (running over 2 rendering *drivers*) are available:
+3 rendering *methods* (running over 4 rendering *drivers*) are available:

-- **Forward+**, running over Vulkan 1.0 (with optional Vulkan 1.1 and 1.2
+- **Forward+**, running over Vulkan / Direct3D 12 / Metal.
+The most advanced
-  features).
-The most advanced graphics backend, suited for desktop platforms only.
+  graphics backend, suited for desktop platforms only.
 Used by default on desktop platforms.
-- **Forward Mobile**, running over Vulkan 1.0 (with optional Vulkan 1.1 and 1.2
+- **Forward Mobile**, running over Vulkan / Direct3D 12 / Metal.
+Less features,
-  features).
-Less features, but renders simple scenes faster.
+  but renders simple scenes faster.
 Suited for mobile and desktop platforms.
   Used by default on mobile platforms.
 - **Compatibility**, running over OpenGL 3.3 / OpenGL ES 3.0 / WebGL 2.0.
 The least
   advanced graphics backend, suited for low-end desktop and mobile platforms.
   Used by default on the web platform.